Everyday Carry Gear isn’t just the crap you happen to keep in your pockets or bag.

-What I love about this type of EDC gear is that it is cheap.
-If you live in a city, then I’d say your EDC gear better include a pocket pry bar like the one below in case SHTF and you’ve got to get into locked places!
+I love this type of EDC gear because it is cheap.
+If you live in a city, then I’d say your EDC gear better include a pocket pry bar like the one below in case SHTF, and you’ve got to get into locked places!

-For pretty much everyone, this is going to mean a cellphone or smartphone.
-It’s worth noting that cellphones are VERY unreliable during disasters because of line overload.
+For pretty much everyone, this will mean a cellphone or smartphone.
+It’s worth noting that cell phones are VERY unreliable during disasters because of line overload.
 Make sure you have an emergency communication plan in place!

-Back in 2014, there was a study which found that 1 out of 10 people don’t carry cash anymore.
-Nearly half of those who do have cash carry less than $20.
+In 2014, a study found that 1 out of 10 people no longer carry cash – nearly half of those who have money carry less than $20.

-I’m not saying that you should carry wads of cash on you, but it is critical to have some just-in-case money as part of your EDC.
+I’m not saying you should carry wads of cash, but having some just-in-case money as part of your EDC is critical.
 Preferably nothing less than $50.

 What if a major disaster suddenly struck?
-The ATM machines (if they were even working) would quickly drain their supplies.
+The ATMs (if they were even working) would quickly drain their supplies.

 True, cash would be worthless after a huge SHTF disaster – but people wouldn’t realize that until a few days or weeks.
-Cash would still be valuable for things like supplies or even buying safe passage out of the city (something my Bosnian friends mention in their war survival stories).
+Money would still be valuable for supplies or even buying safe passage out of the city (something my Bosnian friends mention in their war survival stories).

-Here’s a story which illustrates why it is so important to always have your ID on you as part of your EDC gear.
-In the early 2000s, I lived in a major city with a very high crime rate.
-I was at work and got a call from a colleague saying that she was probably going to be very late for work.
+Here’s a story that illustrates why it is essential to always have your ID on you as part of your EDC gear.
+In the early 2000s, I lived in a major city with a high crime rate.
+I was at work and got a call from a colleague saying she would probably be late.
 It turns out that a crime had occurred in her apartment building while she was out.

-The police cordoned off the entire area and weren’t letting any residents through unless they could show ID proving that they lived there.
-Since she had carelessly left her ID inside, she wasn’t able to get into her apartment until much later in the day.
+The police cordoned off the entire area and weren’t letting any residents through unless they could show ID, proving they lived there.
+Since she had left her ID inside, she couldn’t get into her apartment until much later in the day.

 Along with your ID, here are some other documents you may want to keep on you at all times:

 - Medical ID: This includes info like your blood type, allergies, and medical conditions you may have.
-It is very important for people like diabetics and those with epilepsy!
+It is vital for people like people with diabetes and those with epilepsy!
 Providing fast access to the info could save your life!!!

 - ICE Number: You can program an “In Case of Emergency” number into your phone.
 First responders and hospitals now know to check for the ICE number so they can contact your loved ones in case of an emergency.

 - Vehicle Documents: When traveling, don’t just keep these in your car.
 What would you do if your vehicle got stolen?
-You can make a remote copy to have accessible anywhere.
+You can make a remote copy to have access anywhere.

 Yes, there is a lot of controversy around whether documents should be part of EDC gear.
-For example, there are privacy concerns with the iPhone Medical ID app.
-If you have medical problems like epilepsy though, I’d say the benefits outweigh the risk – but I’ll let you decide for yourself.
+If you have medical problems like epilepsy, I’d say the benefits outweigh the risk – but I’ll let you decide for yourself.